Internectio/Locuscraft/README.md

 This is actually how you would find a chainsaw on Amazon.com.

-###Top-Level Categories
+####Top-Level Categories

-There is so much information on the internet.
-How can we possibly categorize it all?
-Well it isn't hard if we make it broad enough.
-I have come up with the following top-level categories:
+There are three top-level categories at this time: Subjects, Products, and Sponsored.

+#####Subjects

-* Subjects - These include basically anything you would find on Wikipedia, minus any articles about a specific product.
+These include basically anything you would find on Wikipedia, minus any articles about a specific product.
 It could be people, places, ideas, companies, etc. These entries will include information laid out in a similar way to the apple example above.

+#####Products

-* Products - These would be basically anything you would find on Amazon.
+These would be basically anything you would find on Amazon.
 They will be laid similarly to subjects but with more of a focus on the quality of the product, where to buy the product, reviews on the product, etc. They will include something similar to the following:

 * Basic, need-to-know, information about the product, followed by an expandable section of additional, useful, common and uncommon information about the product, followed by the best places (websites) on the internet to learn more about the product.
 * Latest news on the product if applicable.
 * A list of subjects related to the product
 * Videos, pictures, and other multimedia of the product found on the internet.
 * Locuscraft user statistics relating to the product (users' preferences on the category of products, number of users with an interest in that product, etc.)
 * User created tasks (more about tasks below) for the subject (such as write a review about the product, answer a poll of where you buy products in a category, etc.).
 * A list outlets that sell the product, ordered by cheapest, most reliable, most consumers, etc.
 * Reviews on the product, including reviews from other websites.
 * Buying guides for the product.
 Using vacuums as an example, you should be able find the best vacuums in different price tiers, with different functions, reliability, durability, portability, etc.
 * The ability to add the product to your interests.

   Locuscraft will hopefully become a source for unbiased product reviews and buying guides for any and all products.
 Product entries will be different than subject entries, as they will be focused on the quality of the product, sources of the product, reviews of the product, etc.

-* Sponsored - This could be a good source of revenue for Locuscraft.
-I'm sure some organizations or communities would like to create their own entries that target their consumers or members.
-These organizations would have full control over their entries including the tasks, what Locuscraft users can change or add to the entry, forums, and anything else associated with entries.
-There would be different price tiers, each tier changing the visibility of the entry to Locuscraft users.
-As an example, say McDonald's buys a sponsored entry.
-Users can then earn points by completing McDonald's tasks which might include a survey of what people think of McDonald's food.
-This could be an unbiased source of data about consumers and their opinons of McDonalds.
+#####Sponsored

+I've included this category as a potential source of revenue for Locuscraft.

+Some organizations, communities, or individuals would surely like to create their own entries that target their consumers, members, or anyone else; or maybe they want to make a personal entry just for fun.
+For whatever reason, these groups/individuals will be able to buy a sponsored entry.
+Names for sponsored entries must be approved in order to confirm the individual/group has the right/trademark to that name (maybe?).

+Sponsored entries come with their own perks that other entries do not.
+Sponsored entries will be linked to a locuscraft account, and that account will have admin like privileges over that entry.
+These privileges include full control over the tasks; whether the entry is open to the public or requires private membership; what Locuscraft users can change or add to the entry, or forums; and anything else associated with entries.

+There will be different price tiers, each tier changing the visibility of the entry to Locuscraft users (though views and ratings are the greatest factor for visibility).
+Since sponsored entries could become a source of misinformation or advertisement, they will only be visible in certain places.
+They will not be mixed in with posts and tasks unless a user subscribes to the sponsored entry.
+Sponsored entries can be found under navigation pages, certain categories, certain sorts/filters like highest rated (if it has a high rating), and possibly at the bottom of the users' homepage under its own heading by default (they'll be able to change what's displayed on their homepage).
+User's will only be able to subscribe to their posts and tasks if it doesn't require membership or if they are a member.

+As an example, say McDonald's buys a sponsored entry and they make it publicly accessible.
+They could create tasks that give them information about their consumers, such as surveys.
+Users can then earn community points by completing McDonald's tasks.

+I consider sponsored entries to be somewhat low on the list of priorities.
+Subject and product entries should certainly be finished first.

-###Low-Level Categories
+####Low-Level Categories

 These will be applied with tags, like people might put keywords for a photo.
 With the apple example, it would be tagged with fruit, food, plant, tree, cooking etc.

-###Mid-Level Categories
+####Mid-Level Categories

 These can also be applied to an entry with tags.
 With the apple example, food and plant are mid-level categories since they have lower-level categories like fruit and tree below them.